hoanglong16297/Cypress-with-Cucumber/README.md

 ## How to run

 1. run Cypress in headless mode (for cicd)
-a. how to run all case ?
+1.a how to run all case ?

 ```
 yarn test